mnit-rtmc/iris/docs/alerts.md

 shp2pgsql -G <nws_shapefile>.shp cap.nws_zones | psql tms
 ```

-NOTE: Alert areas may change (NWS updates the file roughly every six months
+NOTE: Alert areas may change (NWS updates the file roughly every six months), so
-or), so it is important to keep them updated.
-Administrators should keep
+it is important to keep them updated.
+Administrators should keep records of
-records of when this information was last updated and maintain the latest
+when this information was last updated and maintain the latest information in
-information in the database.
+the database.

 ## Alert Configurations

 Select the `View ➔ Alerts ➔ Alert Configurations` menu item.

-This dialog displays the list of existing alert configurations and
-allows creating new ones.
-Alert configurations link a specific alert "Event"
+This dialog displays the alert configurations and allows creating new ones.
-with one or more sign groups that may be used for posting messages.
-Each alert
+Alert configurations link specific alert properties with one or more sign groups
-event and sign group requires a message template stored as a quick message.
+and associated quick message templates.

-To create a new alert configuration, enter an event type in the text box of the
+To create a new alert configuration, press the "Create" button.
+After the new
-Alert Configurations dialog and press "Create."
-The new configuration will then
-appear in the list.
-Select a sign group and quick message for the new
+configuration appears in the list, select it and assign the desired alert
-configuration using the drop downs.
-If desired, you may change the [Pre- or
-Post-Alert time values](#pre--and-post-alert-times).
+properties to match.
+Also, select one or more sign groups and quick messages.

 ### Event Types

 Each alert will contain an "Event" field to describe the subject of the alert.
 Some of the more common events that may be observed include:

+ - BZW, Blizzard Warning
  - FLW, Flood Warning
  - WWY, Winter Weather Advisory
  - WSW, Winter Storm Warning
- - SVR, Severe Thunderstorm Warning
+ - SVW, Severe Thunderstorm Warning
- - BZW, Blizzard Warning
- - TOR, Tornado Warning
+ - TOW, Tornado Warning
  - WIY, Wind Advisory

 A list of possible events that may be encountered is available on the alert